-A: UTS:INSEARCH has a blended learning approach to learning and teaching where students learn through seamless integration of technology-enhanced strategies and face-to-face activities, characterised by the best features of interaction within a subject.
+A: UTS:INSEARCH has a blended learning approach to learning and teaching where students learn through seamless integration of technology-enhanced strategies and face-toface activities, characterised by the best features of interaction within a subject.
 The blended learning approach requires students to use devices (smart phones, tablets and/or laptops that can be connected to UTS:INSEARCH Wi-Fi) to access learning resources and to communicate and collaborate with each other.
-As part of your studies we encourage you to bring your own device (BYOD) to your classes so you can use apps that will support your learning.
-You will also be able to use your device at home to access learning resources.
-You will not be required to purchase apps and all apps used by UTS:INSEARCH are available on iOS and Android.
+As part of your studies, we encourage you to bring your own device (BYOD) to your classes.
+To learn more about BYOD see page 59.